Projected random forests and conformal prediction of circular data: Appendix B. Out-of-bag conformal prediction

-Recalling from the discussion in Section \ref{sec:score} that the lower bound on the coverage property (\ref{eq:mvp}) follows directly from the lower bound on the probability ${P(R_{n+1}\leq\hat{r})}$, we come to an intuition of why the empirical coverage of out-of-bag conformal prediction sets stays close to the specified nominal level in our experiments.
+Recalling from the discussion in Section \ref{sec:cp} that the lower bound on the marginal coverage property (\ref{eq:mvp}) follows directly from the lower bound on the probability ${P(R_{n+1}\leq\hat{r})}$, we come to an understanding of why the empirical coverage of out-of-bag conformal prediction sets stays close to the specified nominal level in our experiments.